 - Quit smoking.
 It’s bad for your heart and increases healing time.

-- Contact your doctor if you experience symptoms of a cold or flu.
-Heart infections can become very serious.
+- Tell your doctor if you have symptoms of a cold or flu.
+Heart infections can become serious.

-- Prepare your home, and make arrangements for your weeklong hospital stay.
+- Prepare your home and make arrangements for a weeklong hospital stay.

-- Fast, which includes no drinking water, beginning at midnight before your surgery.
+- Fast, which includes not drinking water, beginning at midnight before your surgery.

-- Take any and all medications your doctor gives you.
+- Take all of the medications your doctor gives to you.

-Prior to surgery, you’ll change into a hospital gown and be given an IV.
-Through this IV, you’ll receive medication, fluids, and anesthesia.
+Before surgery, you’ll change into a hospital gown and receive medication, fluids, and anesthesia through an IV.
 When the anesthesia begins working, you’ll fall into a deep, painless sleep.

 Your surgeon will start by making an incision in the middle of your chest.
-Your ribcage will be spread apart to expose your heart.
-Alternatively, your surgeon may opt for minimally invasive surgery.
-This involves smaller cuts and specialized, miniaturized instruments.
+Your rib cage is then spread apart to expose your heart.
+Or your surgeon may opt for minimally invasive surgery.
+This involves smaller cuts and special miniaturized instruments.

-You will be hooked up to a heart-lung machine.
-It will circulate oxygenated blood through your body while your surgeon operates on your heart.
-Some procedures may be performed “off-pump,” meaning that connecting you to the heart-lung machine may not be necessary.
+You will be hooked up to a cardiopulmonary bypass machine.
+Also known as the heart-lung machine, it circulates oxygenated blood through your body while your surgeon operates on your heart.

-Your doctor will remove a healthy blood vessel from inside your chest wall or leg.
-This will be implanted to replace the blocked or damaged artery.
-When your surgeon is done, the heart-lung machine will be removed.
-The function of the bypass will be checked.
-Once it is working properly, you’ll be stitched up, bandaged, and taken to the intensive care unit for monitoring.
+Your surgeon will then remove a healthy blood vessel from inside your chest wall or leg to replace the blocked or damaged artery.
+When your surgeon is done, the heart-lung machine is removed, and the function of the bypass is checked.
+Once the bypass is working you’ll be stitched up, bandaged, and taken to the intensive care unit (ICU) for monitoring.

-When you wake up from heart bypass surgery, there will be a tube in your mouth.
+When you wake up from heart bypass surgery, you’ll have a tube in your mouth.
 You may also feel pain or have side effects from the procedure, including: